jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 ## Submission

-As mentioned before, you are allowed to submit your assignments in **pairs** and in **PDF** format.
-You should submit your report on [gradescope](https://www.gradescope.com/courses/487868).
-In your report answer the questions presented in , [Analysis and simulation: Step I](#step-i-working-set-sizes), [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), [Analysis and simulation: Step III](#step-iii-finding-an-optimal-setup), and [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).

-Use clear reasoning and visualization to drive your conclusions.
-Submit all your code through your assignment repository.
-Please make sure to include code/scripts for the following.
+You will submit this assignment via GitHub Classroom.

+1. Accept the assignment by clicking on the link provided in the announcement.
+2. Create a Codespace for the assignment on your repository.
+3. Fill out the `questions.md` file.
+4. Commit your changes.

+Make sure you include both your runscript, an explanation of how to use your script, and the questions to the questions in the `questions.md` file.

+### Explanation of how to use your script

+Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
+Make sure that all paths are relative to this directory (`assignment-4/`).
+The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

+- You should include a sentence or two which describes what the script (or scripts) do under "Explanation of the script" in `questions.md`.
-- `Instruction.md`: should include instructions on how to run your simulations.
+- You should include the path to the script under "Script to run" in `questions.md`.
-- Automation: code/scripts to run your simulations.
-- Configuration: python file configuring the systems you need to simulate.
-- Workload implementation: You will need to add your implementations for the three different blocking schemes to their respective source code files in `workloads/matmul`.
+- You should include any parameters that need to be passed to the script under "Parameters to script (if any)" in `questions.md`.
+- You should include each command used to gather data under "Command used to gather data" in `questions.md`.
+  - Make sure this can by copy-pasted and run in your codespace without modification.
+  - If you need other files to run your script, make sure to include those files when you commit your changes.

 ## Grading

-Like your submission, your grade is split into two parts.

-1. Reproducibility Package (50 points):
-    a.
-Instruction and automation to run simulations for different sections and dump statistics (20 points)
-        - Instructions (5 points)
-        - Automation (5 points)
-    b.
-Configuration scripts and source codes (40 points): 5 points for configuration script(s) used to run your simulations as described in [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), 10 points for implementing each of the 3 blocking schemes as described in [Blocked matrix multiplication](#blocked-matrix-multiplication), and 5 points for the scripts used to run workloads on native hardware as described in [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).

-2. Report (50 points): 5 points for each question presented in [Analysis and simulation: Step I](#step-i-working-set-sizes), [Analysis and simulation: Step II](#step-ii-simulation-and-performance-comparison), [Analysis and simulation: Step III](#step-iii-finding-an-optimal-setup), and [Analysis and simulation: Step IV](#step-iv-running-on-native-hardware).
+- **25 points** gem5 experiment script and explanation of how to use your script
+- **75 points** for the questions in the report
+- **25 points** for the next steps

 ## Academic misconduct reminder

 You are required to work on this assignment in teams.
-You are only allowed to share your scripts and code with your teammate(s).
-You may discuss high-level concepts with others in the class but all the work must be completed by your team and your team only.
+You are only allowed to share you scripts and code with your teammate(s).
+You may discuss high level concepts with others in the class but all the work must be completed by your team and your team only.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
 Any code found on GitHub that is not the base template you are given will be reported to SJA.
-If you want to sidestep this problem entirely, don’t create a public fork instead create a private repository to store your work.
+If you want to sidestep this problem entirely, don’t create a public fork and instead create a private repository to store your work.